Unsupervised Learning of Local Updates for Maximum Independent Set in Dynamic Graphs: Maximum Independent Sets in Dynamic Graphs

 Consider an undirected, static graph $G = (V, E)$ with nodes $V$ and edges $E$.
 An \textit{independent set} $I \subseteq V$ of $G$ is a set of nodes no two of which are adjacent, i.e., for all $u, v \in I$, we have $(u, v) \not\in E$.
 Its \textit{size} is its number of nodes, denoted $|I|$.
 A \textit{maximum independent set} (MaxIS) of $G$ is any independent set $I$ of $G$ satisfying $|I| = \max\{|I'| : I' \text{ is an independent set of } G\}$.

-In general, \textit{dynamic graphs} (also called dynamic networks, temporal graphs, or evolving graphs) are graphs whose nodes and/or edges change over time~\citep{Casteigts_Flocchini_Quattrociocchi_Santoro_2012, Rossi2020, Kazemi_Goel_Jain_Kobyzev_Sethi_Forsyth_Poupart_2020,Bui-Xuan2003-computingshortest}.
+\textit{Dynamic graphs} (also called dynamic networks, temporal graphs, or evolving graphs) are graphs whose nodes and/or edges change over time~\cite{Bui-Xuan2003-computingshortest,Casteigts2012-timevaryinggraphs,Rossi2020-temporalgraph,Kazemi2020-representationlearning}.
 For this work, we consider dynamic graphs where at most one edge changes per time and the underlying set of nodes is fixed.
 Formally, a dynamic graph $\mathcal{G}$ is a finite sequence of \textit{graph snapshots} $(G_0, G_1, \ldots, G_T)$ where each snapshot $G_t = (V, E_t)$ is an undirected, static graph on nodes $V$ and, for all time steps $0 < t \leq T$, we have $|E_{t-1} \oplus E_t| = 1$, i.e., there is exactly one edge addition or one edge deletion per time step.
 We denote the \textit{edge event} at time $t$ which transitions $G_{t-1}$ to $G_t$ as $\mathcal{E}_t$.
 The \textit{neighborhood} of a node $v$ at time $t$ is $\mathcal{N}_t(v) = \{u \in V \mid (u,v) \in E_t\}$ and its \textit{degree} is denoted $d_t(v) = |\mathcal{N}_t(v)|$.
-The diameter of graph snapshot $G_t$, denoted $\text{diam}(G_t)$, is the maximum hop-distance between any two nodes in $G_t$.
+The \textit{$x$-neighborhood} of an edge event $\mathcal{E}_t$ are all nodes $u$ such that the shortest path in $G_t$ from $u$ to an endpoint of the edge being added or deleted in $\mathcal{E}_t$ contains at most $x$ edges.
+The diameter of graph snapshot $G_t$, denoted $\text{diam}(G_t)$, is the maximum shortest hop-distance between any two nodes in $G_t$.

-We define the \ourproblem\ (Dynamic MaxIS) problem as follows: Given a dynamic graph $\mathcal{G} = (G_0, G_1, \ldots, G_T)$---or, equivalently, an initial graph snapshot $G_0$ and a sequence of edge events $(\mathcal{E}_1, \ldots, \mathcal{E}_T)$---obtain a MaxIS for each snapshot $G_t$.
-This problem is clearly NP-hard since it contains the NP-complete MaxIS problem as a special case ($T = 0$).
-Given a solution for the MaxIS problem, there exist a polynomial-time conversions to obtain solutions for the \textsc{Minimum-Vertex-Cover} and \textsc{Maximum-Clique} problems; hence, solving Dynamic MaxIS can also aid in solving these problems' dynamic versions.
+We define the \ourproblem\ (DynMaxIS) problem as follows: Given a dynamic graph $\mathcal{G} = (G_0, G_1, \ldots, G_T)$---or, equivalently, an initial graph snapshot $G_0$ and a sequence of edge events $(\mathcal{E}_1, \ldots, \mathcal{E}_T)$---obtain a MaxIS for each snapshot $G_t$.
+This problem is clearly NP-hard since it contains the NP-complete MaxIS problem as a special case ($T = 0$), so we are realistically interested in obtaining a large \textit{approximate} MaxIS for each snapshot.